ligato/docs/docs/user-guide/concepts.md

 Every `vppcalls` handler registers itself with the VPP version it will support (e.g. `vpp1810`, `vpp1901`, etc.).
 During initialization, the vpp-agent performs a compatibility check with all available handlers, until it finds those compatible with required messages.
 The chosen handler must be in line with all messages, as it is not possible to use multiple handlers for a single VPP.
 When the compatibility check locates a workable handler, it is returned to the main plugin for use.

 One small drawback of this solution is code duplication across `vppcalls`.
-This is a consequence of trivial API changes observed across different versions in the majority of cases.
+This is a consequence of trivial API changes observed across different versions which happens to be the case in the majority of cases.

 ## Client v2